Benjamin Park: Education and early life

 Park received his bachelor's degree in both English and history from Brigham Young University in 2009.
 He then went on to study at the University of Edinburgh.
-After that he studied at the University of Cambridge, completing a doctorate there in 2014.
-Before joining the faculty of Sam Houston State (2016), Park lectured at the University of Missouri as the inaugural postdoctoral fellow in history at the Kinder Institute on Constitutional Democracy (2014–2016) and at the University of Cambridge (2012–2014) as a supervisor and lecturer in history.
+Afterwards, he studied at the University of Cambridge, completing a doctorate there in 2014.
+Before joining the faculty of Sam Houston State in 2016, Park lectured at the University of Missouri as the inaugural postdoctoral fellow in history at the Kinder Institute on Constitutional Democracy (2014–2016) and at the University of Cambridge (2012–2014) as a supervisor and lecturer in history.

 As a young Latter-day Saint, Park served as a missionary for the Church of Jesus Christ of Latter-day Saints in the Washington, D.C., area.

 Publications

 Park has written reference-book entries, journal articles, book reviews, essays, and op-eds.